 This is when he get our moment of Nuada arriving.
 Nuala is sitting on her bed.
 She looks up, stands up, then extends her hand out in front of her, palm open and forward, and she closes her eyes as we hear Nuada whisper her name.
 It’s lovely.
 I really do get this sense that she wants to see him, but she has to stop him, which means she has to keep the crown piece from him.
 When she tells Abe that Nuada will find her – “he always does” – she certainly isn’t too cut up about it.
-It’s not that she’s resigned.
+It’s not that she’s resigned or afraid even.

 When Nuala calls Abraham by his name, Nuada freaks out on her and slices her cheek.
 I don’t think he sliced it out of anger at her, though that’s how it appears, he did it to keep Abe from coming closer towards them.
 He was making a show of threatening Nuala.
 Obviously he wouldn’t really kill her, because that would be suicide.

 There’s one moment during this library scene where Nuada is looking down at something on the table, and Nuala is standing behind him.
 He turns around to face her, and they’re so close… It was her choice.
 She was the one standing close to him.
 She was the one who let her face be so close to his.